-If there is one thing you should make yourself: it's keto homemade beef bone broth.
-Bone broth is loaded with the collagen needed for healthy bones and skin and can be sipped like tea or used in cooking in place of beef stock.
-This recipe has only 3.5 net carbs per serving.
+If there is one thing you should make yourself, it's homemade beef bone broth.
+Bone broth is loaded with the collagen needed for healthy bones and skin and can be sipped like tea or used in cooking.
+In this recipe, I show you how to easily make a rich bone broth in a Crockpot.

-Aside from all of the good nutrition in this broth, it tastes terrific.
-The longer bone broth is cooked, the more flavor the broth has.
-For this reason, I cook the broth in my slow cooker so I can throw everything in the pot and forget about it for hours at a time.
+Aside from all the good nutrition in this broth, it tastes terrific.
+The longer bone broth cooks, the more flavor it has.

 What's the Difference Between Beef Broth and Beef Stock?

 The difference between a broth and a stock is the cooking time.
 A broth is cooked for up to 48 hours, and stock is cooked for three hours.

 Sometimes the chefs add tomato paste and whole tomatoes to their stock, and there are hundreds of variations.

 You can cook with this recipe for bone broth if a recipe calls for beef stock.

 Most of the stuff in cartons at the grocery store isn't good for you and could have flavor enhancers and preservatives in it.